Graduate Student Symposium

 Q1.
 Do I have to be a graduate student to submit my work?

 A1.
 The first author, or a solo author, has to be a graduate student.
 An undergraduate student can be a co-author if they have helped with experiments.
 Note that the work has to be presented by the graduate student.

 Q2.
 Can I submit an abstract of my completed dissertation?

 A2.
 The Graduate Student Symposium aims to help students to define and make progress on their thesis.
 We accept submissions that show work in progress – during the period from thesis proposal formulation through to theoretical proofs and empirical studies.

 Q3.
 Should my supervisor(s) support my GSS submission?

 A3.
 We expect a one-page support letter from your supervisor(s).
-The letter must be sent together (as one PDF) with the 4-page abstract and the student cover letter.
+The letter must be sent together (as one PDF) with the 4-page abstract or 2-page research plan and the student cover letter.
 Financially, we are hoping that supervisors are able to support their students.

 A4.
 Supervisor(s) should be acknowledged somewhere in the abstract but are not to be co-authors.
 Front page’s footnote or Acknowledgement before Bibliography are good places to list the name(s).
 However, your supervisor(s) cannot co-author the abstract.
 The same rule applies to post-doctoral fellows: we would not accept abstracts co-authored by post-doctoral fellows.

 Q5.
 We are two graduate students and want to submit one abstract for our two research projects.
 Is this OK?